simaeskandari80-alt/shoeshop/README.md

 # 🛍 Shoe Shop

-A modern and responsive shopping website built with Vanilla JavaScript.
+A modern and responsive e-commerce website built with Vanilla JavaScript.

----

 ## 📖 About

-Shoe Shop is an e-commerce frontend project that allows users to browse products, search items and manage their shopping cart through a clean and responsive interface.
+Shoe Shop is a frontend e-commerce project that allows users to browse products, search for items, view product details, and manage their shopping cart through a clean and responsive interface.

-This project was built to strengthen my JavaScript skills and gain experience in building real-world user interfaces.
+This project was built to strengthen my JavaScript skills and gain practical experience in building real-world web applications.

 ---

 ## ✨ Features

-- Responsive Design
+- 📱 Responsive Design
-- Product Listing
+- 🛍 Product Listing
-- Product Search
+- 🔍 Product Search
+- 👟 Product Details
-- Shopping Cart
+- 🛒 Shopping Cart
-- Local Storage
+- 💾 Local Storage
+- ❤️ Wishlist
+- 📦 Product Categories
-- Clean UI
+- 🎨 Clean and Modern UI

 ---